apache/kylin/website/_docs21/install/kylin_aws_emr.md

 </property>
 ```

-- Use HDFS as "kylin.env.hdfs-working-dir"
+- Use HDFS as "kylin.env.hdfs-working-dir" (Recommended)

-EMR recommends to "use HDFS for intermediate data storage while the cluster is running and Amazon S3 only to input the initial data and output the final results".
+EMR recommends to **"use HDFS for intermediate data storage while the cluster is running and Amazon S3 only to input the initial data and output the final results"**.
+Kylin's 'hdfs-working-dir' is for putting the intermediate data for Cube building, cuboid files and also some metadata files (like dictionary and table snapshots which are not good in HBase); so it is best to configure HDFS for this.

 If using HDFS as Kylin working directory, you just leave configurations unchanged as EMR's default FS is HDFS: